DrTimothyAldenDavis/SuiteSparse/ParU/Demo/Benchmarking/README.txt

         cd ParU
         make demos

-    Finally, run the benchmarks for ParU and UMFPACK, with:
+    Finally, run the benchmarks for ParU and UMFPACK in this folder, with:

+        cd ~/SuiteSparse/ParU/Demo/Benchmarking
         chmod +x run_benchmarks
         script
         ./run_benchmarks